gouravtiwari/beam/README.md

     # Test4,test4@test.com
     ```

-3. Get the output as:
+4. Get the output as:

     ```ruby
     # response hash, e.g.
       {:errors=>1, :status=>200, :total_rows=>4, :error_rows=>[["Test1", nil, "is invalid"]]}
     # error file, e.g.
       for users.csv file, it creates errors_users.csv at the same path
+    # see records being saved in batch(by default) of 1_000 with activerecord-import gem
     ```

 See beam/upload.rb for more details